 Rebates, Tax Credits, and Other Incentives for Installing Solar Energy Systems

-Here are the tax credits and other incentives we could identify in December 2021 for the Chicago area.
-Keep in mind that at that time Congress was considering legislation that would improve the federal tax credit for residential solar projects.
+Here are the tax credits and other incentives we could identify for the Chicago area.
 Check with your utility company and dsireusa.org for up-to-date info.

 Note that if you lease, rather than buy, incentives usually go to the leasing company that installs and owns the panels on your roof, not you.

-Federal tax credit: Uncle Sam will reimburse you 26 percent of what you paid for panels, equipment, storage devices, installation, and permits.
-The current credit is in place through 2022; in 2023, the credit is scheduled to decline to 22 percent, and then in 2024 it disappears for residential solar projects, if the program isn’t renewed.
+Federal tax credit: Uncle Sam will reimburse you 30 percent of what you paid for panels, equipment, storage devices, installation, and permits.

 Net metering: If your system produces electricity that you don’t use, it’s pushed onto the grid, your meter spins in reverse, and your utility gives you a credit for it.
 The amount of the credit is pegged to the same retail price you pay and rolls forward to the next month.
 But if you are signed up on a time-of-use rate plan, you’ll get charged higher rates when you buy during peak times, but solar-energy producers often get paid lower non-peak rates when they sell.